sorin-manole/shadow/src/docs/configuration/dependencies/README.md

 ```

 The above code sample would configure the `shadowJar` task to merge dependencies from only the `compile` configuration.
-This means any dependency declared in the `runtime` configuration would be **not** be included in the final JAR.
+This means any dependency declared in the `runtime` configuration would **not** be included in the final JAR.

 > Note the literal use of `project.configurations` when setting the `configurations` attribute of a
 [`ShadowJar`](http://imperceptiblethoughts.com/shadow/api/com/github/jengelman/gradle/plugins/shadow/tasks/ShadowJar.html) task.